Extending MyBatis Generator

 different code generators than the versions supplied with MBG.
 A good example of

 implementation.
-In most other instances, coding a plugin is the better way to go.
+In most other instances, coding a plugin is the simpler way to go.

-If you choose to extend this class, you must supply code to generate Java and XML
+If you choose to extend this class, you must supply code to generate files based on the generator's introspection

-files.
-You may choose to generated those files with the
+operations.
+You may choose to generate those files with the

 to determine many of the rules for code generation.

-MBG supplies several implementations of introspected table.
+MBG supplies several implementations of a runtime.
 The implementation is chosen

 If you choose to implement this extension point, specify the fully qualified